 Sec.
 1. The Board of Directors authorizes the letting of only such privileges or concessions as are necessary to supply the wants of the people or that may add to their pleasure, but under no circumstance, will a privilege for a questionable or demoralizing nature be let where the business is conducted in other than a legitimate and tradelike manner.
 Sale and consumption of liquors is strictly forbidden.
 Sec.
 2. All spaces allotted must be decorated at purchaser's expense.
 Bring tables, chairs, and fans.
 Sec.
 3. The Board of Directors will use every precaution to guard against extortion of any form practiced upon the Fair patrons.
 Sec.
 4. Any official of the Pottawatomie County Fair Association will have access to the premises of any exhibitor or concessionaire at any time.
 Sec.
 5. All booths, tents, or other enclosures must meet with the approval of the management.
 Posting or advertising outside space allotted will not be permitted, neither will soliciting be allowed outside of the booth or enclosure of any exhibitor.
 Sec.
-6. A license fee of \$35 for indoor spaces and \$50 for outdoor spaces will be charged for all soliciting on the Fair grounds.
+6. A license fee of \$50 for indoor and outdoor booth spaces.
+A \$150 fee for Food venders will be charged.
 Begging and public speaking are absolutely forbidden.
 Sec.
 7. Commercial booths may set up in the evening.
 Check out time for Open Class exhibits is last day of fair.